LUCIFER LUCIFER

 is far from it.
 Once one enters the Dream, they are subjugated to a form of pure isolation for 1000 (10 years Earth time) years.

-The Dream is said to be so bright, surrounded by a powerful light, that even Phanuel cannot stand to be within
+The Dream is said to be so bright and heavily illuminated, that even Phanuel cannot stand to be within

 its space for too long.
 Despite this, the souls that enter it tend to be comforted by a surrounding wave of warmth that overcomes them.